514: No Such Thing As A Computer Tower

 Well, toilet.
 They come up through your toilet.

-Plumbing gaps.
+Toilet, water pipes, window, plumbing gaps.
 Didn't have window.

 Cut door.
 No.

-I would be a bit surprised by that, because you're expecting the cat, aren't you?
+I would be a bit surprised by that because you're expecting the cat, aren't you?

-So enough to come home, take off your shoes outside.
+Come home, take off your shoes outside.

 What would be a surprising entry, though?